smithmarka/SphericalDistributionAnalysisToolkit/README.md

 The minimum distance between any two points in the distribution represents the Separation Distance.
 The greater the value the more even the distribution.
 To calculate this value the kit uses a simple double loop through each of the points in the distribution, computing the haversine distance between every combination of points except distance(pointX, pointX).
 The minimum distance found in this double loop becomes the Separation Distance for the distribution.
 For larger point distributions this might become an unrealistic approach, and since we already compute the Voronoi diagram below a future update may replace this algorithm.

-* Packing Radius (Larger Result = More Even Distribution)

-The Packing Radius is closely related to the Separation distance and represents essentially the same information.
-It is calculated by dividing the Separation Distance by two.
-The greater the value the more even the distribution.

 * Covering Radius (Mesh Norm) (Smaller Result = More Even Distribution)

 The Covering Radius measures the minimum of the maximum distance between any neighbouring points, also referred to as the Mesh Norm.
 To calculate this value the kit uses the scipy.spatial library to generate a object used to represent the Voronoi diagram.
 The kit looks at each vertice and determines which Voronoi regions it belongs to.
 The for each of these regions it calculates the haversine distance between the vertice and the point that was used to generate the Voronoi region.
 The local minimum is determined for each region, and from this a global maximum is determine which is used as the Covering Radius.